keboola/developers-docs/extend/generic-extractor/functions.md

 [alternative example [EX094] setting headers in the `config` section](https://github.com/keboola/generic-extractor/tree/master/doc/examples/094-function-config-headers).

 ### Nested Functions
-If the API in the [above example](#headers) would try to mimic [HTTP authentication](/extend/generic-extractor/api/authentication/basic/), the header has to be sent as a [base64 encoded](https://en.wikipedia.org/wiki/Base64#MIME) value.
-That is instead of sending `JohnDoe:TopSecret`, you have to send `Sm9obkRvZTpUb3BTZWNyZXQ=`.
+If the API in the [above example](#headers) tries to mimic the [HTTP authentication](/extend/generic-extractor/api/authentication/basic/), the header has to be sent as a [base64 encoded](https://en.wikipedia.org/wiki/Base64#MIME) value.
+That is instead of sending a
+`JohnDoe:TopSecret`, you have to send `Sm9obkRvZTpUb3BTZWNyZXQ=`.
 To do this you have to wrap the `concat` function which generates the header value in another function (`base64_encode`).